joser27/TCSS491-GameProject/Readme.md

 Make sure your Caps lock is turned off while using these controls.
 - WASD and Arrow keys for movement.
 - Space to jump.
 - 'z' to kill player.
+- 'b' to open shop.
 - 'h' to restore health.
 - 'p' to punch.
 - 3x 'p' for combo attack.